Curriculum Provision 2017-18

 All students study the following National Curriculum subjects: English, mathematics, science, PE, computer science, design and food technology, history, geography, music, drama, art, philosophy and ethics and citizenship.
 Students have the choice of Spanish or French as a modern foreign language.

-During Year 9 students will select their Key Stage Four options from the two curriculum routes available.
-These pathways provide a range of subjects that cater for different learning styles, interests and career ideas.
+During Year 8, students will select their Key Stage Four options.
+In Year 9 students still access the core National curriculum.
 Extended options offer additional qualifications for gifted and talented students.
 There are several subjects that students have to study at Key Stage Four, including some that do not lead to formal qualifications.
-These subjects for the core curriculum and include English, mathematics, science, philosophy and ethics, computer science and modern foreign language (for the majority of students.)
+These subjects form the core curriculum and include English, mathematics, science, philosophy and ethics, computer science and modern foreign language (for the majority of students.)
 Personal, social and health education and work-related learning remain an important part of the curriculum in Key Stage Four.

 Key Stage Five